ddcap/halvade/README.md

 Halvade, a mapreduce implementation of the best practice DNA-seq pipeline by Broad Institute.

-To build the Halvade run this command in the `halvade` folder:
+To build Halvade run this command in the `halvade` folder:

 `> ant`